abbreviatedman/diner/README.md

 const currentTotal = restaurant.serve();
 ```

+That's all you need!

-Have a front end that wants to run a function every time there's a new `dish`?
+But wait, there's more.
+Do you have a front end that wants to run a function every time there's a new `dish`?
 Well!:

 ```javascript
 restaurant.frequent(callbackFunction);
 ```

-Now that will run every time your application's state updates.
+Now that `callbackFunction` will run every time your application's state updates.

 Does your front end want to stop "listening" to the state?
 Store the return value of `frequent`.